jofiel-nguyen/Word-Game_web/README.md

 ## Screenshots

-Here are some screenshots from the Adventure Portfolio:
+Here are some screenshots from Wrod-Game:

 - Chapter 1: ![The Beginning](./assets/the-ordinary-world.jpg)
 - Chapter 2: ![The Call to Adventure](./assets/the-portal.jpg)